 - Delayed or limited ability to use words and sentences

 - Failure to understand instructions or follow conversations

 - Difficulty reading or writing

 A child with Language Disorder will not develop speech and language skills in the typical way and more often than not, there is no obvious reason for this difficulty.
-This means a child with language disorder can be creative and eager to learn, but struggle to understand the language used in the classroom.
-They may have lots of ideas but find it hard to put sentences together to communicate what they are thinking.
+This means a child with Language Disorder can be creative and eager to learn, but struggle to understand the language used in the classroom.
+They may have lots of ideas, but find it hard to put sentences together to communicate what they are thinking.
 Language Disorder looks different in everyone, and can be difficult to understand because we don’t know the cause.
 We do know the speech and language part of the brain does not develop like others, and genetics play an important part.

 “Imagine a world where language is a constant battle to process and understand.
 You have to break down each word and attempt to turn it into a word you understand.
 Then add context.
 Then make it into a sentence.
 Then write it.
-This takes an enormous amount of energy and concentration; children with language disorder go through this every day just to understand their own language and make sense of their experiences.”Amy Heslop, Mum to Ryan who has language disorder
+This takes an enormous amount of energy and concentration; children with language disorder go through this every day just to understand their own language and make sense of their experiences.”Amy Heslop, Mum to Ryan who has Language Disorder